-For more information, contact the SSPRD Administrator in the Student and Academic Support Service on 01904 321321 or email firstname.lastname@example.org.
+For more information, contact the SSPRD Administrator in the Student Assessment Office on 01904 321616 or email firstname.lastname@example.org.

 The dissertation is the last module of the BSc in Health and Social Care Practice and is only open to students currently undertaking this degree within the Department.

 The dissertation is a major integrated study of 10,000 words, which enables students to address a negotiated topic area within their field of clinical practice.
 The work must be based on contemporary research and must reflect on current practice.

 The dissertation start with a one-day workshop at the University.
 Students are required to complete their dissertation project within eight months of attending the workshop.

 Follow the link for further details of Dissertation - Level 6 - HEA00073H

 The dissertation module is a compulsory part of all part-time Level 6 programmes.